'A young man lost his life': Liquid Currency owner says he is sickened by shooting; bar formerly owned by family member of victim

 Jones said he doesn’t know what the argument was about.
 He said he usually watches TV behind the bar while patrons talk.

-But that night, Jones spent much of the night talking with Beppler's cousin, Desmond.
+But that night, Jones spent much of the night talking with Beppler’s cousin, Louder.
 He was interested in developing rental properties, too, Jones said.
-They had talked previously about the topic when he and Caleb visited on another occasion.
+They had talked previously about the topic when he and Beppler visited on another occasion.

-Jones said he noticed Caleb Beppler became upset with the man as they were speaking.
+Jones said he noticed Beppler became upset with the man as they were speaking.

-"I suggested they (Caleb and Desmond) leave," Jones said.
-"I wasn't upset.
+“I suggested they (Beppler and Louder) leave,” Jones said.
+“I wasn’t upset.
 I said they could come back another time.
-I was going to ask Des to take him home."
+I was going to ask Des to take him home.”

 Shot from behind